Chan-Ethan/uvm_template/README.md

 ## Description

 This project is a Universal Verification Methodology (UVM) template designed to help with the verification of digital designs.
 The template includes various components such as agents, drivers, monitors, and transactions, which are essential for building a UVM testbench.

+## UVM version
+UVM 1.1d

 ## File Descriptions